danielwood1992/qarray_gridengine/README.md

 This stops you having to have two separate scripts, one to generate the correct array number and the second to actually run your job

+For example, you might have a list of files you want to do something to.
+Normally you'd have to manually do wc -l $file_list and change the value of N in  #$ -t N to that number.
+If the number is changing all the time (e.g. if your $file_list is changing in size all the time as new tasks are added to it), or if you have a complex method of determining how many tasks to run (e.g. if it's things in file A and not file B and file A and B are changing all the time) or if you're just too lazy to change the number by hand, this might be the script for you.

 **Usage**

 qarray.sh your_script.sh